norekdcs2020/Bindulator_v0.304_archive/README.md

 1) Only one color available (other than black) while using button modifiers - cannot change font colour in PDF-Xchange Editor by keyboard shortcut,
 2) Sometimes Excel loses focus after the Bindulator initialisation or bind visualization (the icon of background task does not appear) - you just need to press the mouse on the open Excel file,
 3) Often the initialisation process takes some time (~30 s), maybe too much but hey - it works,
-4) There is a chance that you will experience different axis naming - please let me know if you do not have feedback for Z axis (because on my computer it might be RZ axis).
+4) There is a chance that you will experience different axis naming - please let me know if you do not have feedback for Z axis (because on my computer it might be RZ axis),
+5) There might me a problem with different Excel language than Polish - due to obligatory using ";" instead of "," in formulas.
+Please let me know how it turns out...